anikals375/Stellar-Analysis/README.md

-# A Robust Unsupervised Ensemble Pipeline with explainable AI for Stellar Anomaly Detection in GAIA DR3
+# A Robust Unsupervised Ensemble Pipeline with Explainable AI for Stellar Anomaly Detection in GAIA DR3

 ## Project Overview
 This project performs exploratory data analysis and preprocessing on a stellar dataset using Python.
 The notebook cleans the data, engineers useful features, and prepares it for further analysis and machine learning.